paxdotdev/pax/README.md

 A JavaScript/TypeScript runtime [is planned](TODO.md), which will enable JS/TS developers to write Pax (no Rust required.)

-Ultimately, Pax is aimed at enabling visual creative tooling, which should bring even more fun into the picture.
+Ultimately, Pax is aimed at enabling visual creative tooling, which should be even more fun.

 #### Sky's the limit

 Pax is designed to extend and support _anything you can imagine_ on a screen — from 2D to 3D to VR/AR, embedded multimedia, and more.

+> Note: Today Pax is in alpha, supports GPU-primitive 2D rendering, and has working development harnesses for Web (WASM) and native macOS (Swift).

 Pax's _raison d'être_ is to enable art and artists.
 This is ultimately why it's free: licensed MIT or Apache 2.0, at your choice.

-> Note: Today Pax is in alpha, supports GPU-primitive 2D rendering, and has working development harnesses for Web (WASM) and macOS (Swift).

 ## Target use-cases